alx-mp4/Crates/README.md

 ## ✨ Features
 ### Core Crates
 Configurable weighted rewards and rarity tiers
-- 🔑 Players open crates by spending keys
+- 🔑 Players open crates by spending virtual keys
 - 🎯 Weighted reward rolls with simple integer weights
-- 🌈 Cosmetic rarity tiers: COMMON, UNCOMMON, RARE, EPIC, LEGENDARY
+- 🌈 Cosmetic rarity tiers: COMMON, UNCOMMON, RARE, EPIC, and LEGENDARY
 - ⏱️ Adjustable open delay (in ticks) for anticipation
+- 🎞️ Adjustable toggle option for the roulette-like spin animation during opening

 ### Player Experience
-- 🧾 Read-only, paged **preview menu** to inspect possible rewards
+- 🧾 Paged **preview menu** to inspect all configured rewards and their amoutns
+- ✨ Effects when opening crates
-- 🔔 Audio cues when opening crates and receiving keys
+- 🔔 Audio cues when opening crates, receiving keys, and the preview menu

 ### Administration
 - 🧰 Clear command suite for keys and config